 Weather conditions differ in states!

 Some states reach higher temperatures in summers than other states.
 This temperature difference is because of the solar energy that is emitted by the sun.
 So you might be wondering if states that receive more solar energy are better for solar panels working.

 Although the weather might not be the only reason, the answer is yes.
 For example, let us consider the clouds.
 You might think that a state where it is always gloomy with clouds covering the sun is bad for solar panels' efficiency.
 But sun rays penetrate clouds.

 However, based on how heavy the clouds are and the quality of the solar panels, the amount of electricity generated by the solar panels may drop from 10 to 25% when compared to a hot sunny day.

 Solar energy is an intelligent investment no matter where you live.
 It even helps in reducing climate change.
 Although the initial investment is high, you will see your investments returning based on the factors like cost of electricity at your place, available solar incentives, net metering, along with the quality of your solar panels.

-If you are planning to switch to solar panels and utilize solar energy while contributing to society in combating climate change, you can reach out to Waaree - one of the largest manufacturers of solar panels.
+If you are planning to switch to solar panels and utilize solar energy while contributing to society in combating climate change, you can reach out to Waaree Energies Ltd.- one of the largest manufacturer of solar panels.
 Contact us via call at 1800-2121-321 or mail us at email@example.com.